 Shannon has been featured in top media outlets including Oprah magazine, Associated Press, Business Insider, Yahoo!, Yahoo!
 Finance, Teen Vogue, Reader’s Digest, Elite Daily, Bustle, and now Betrayal Trauma Recovery, so we are really grateful to have her on.

-Her book, Healing from Hidden Abuse, is on our website at btr.org/books.
-If you click on it, it will take you directly to Amazon where you can purchase it.
-This book has been published in multiple languages and serves as a road map for book studies and host groups in 11 countries.
+Her book, Healing from Hidden Abuse, has been published in multiple languages.
+It serves as a road map for book studies and host groups in 11 countries.

 Shannon also coined the Six Stages of Healing from Hidden Abuse model, which has favorable reviews and high applause from readers and medical professionals around the world.

 Shannon understands the need to be an overcomer.
-Life has thrown some interesting twists and turns along her path and we are so happy to have her on today, welcome Shannon.
+Life has thrown some interesting twists and turns along her path.
+We are so happy to have her on today.
+Welcome, Shannon.